PRIME-RE/prime-re.github.io/tutorials.md

 # PRIME-RE wiki
 The [PRIME-RE wiki](https://github.com/PRIME-RE/prime-re.github.io/wiki/){:target="_blank"} contains valuable information about performing MRI research with NHPs.
 It is not intended as the definitive manual, but rather as a brief primer that can be dynamically updated by the NHP neuroimaging community.
 Feel free to add to it or make changes.
-You can also discuss what you would like to add if you do not want to dive straight in.
-Check the 'contribute' or 'contact' buttons for options.
+You can also first discuss or pitch what you would like to add.
+Check your options [here](https://prime-re.github.io/contribute).

 # Other tutorials & resources